Croissant Bread Pudding

 This recipe is also a great way to use leftover or stale croissants.
 I usually buy my croissants from Costco which has a great deal for a dozen and they are amazing fresh, but after a couple of days, they lose their appeal and no one in my family wants to eat them anymore.
 So a recipe like this gives them a refresh and saves them from going into the garbage.

 To prepare this bread pudding, you simply cut 5-6 croissants into 1″ cubes.
 Layer half into a baking dish.
 Add in some berries or even dried fruit if desired.
 Layer the rest of your cut-up croissants on top.
-Pour in your egg mixture.
-Gently press down to make sure all the croissant pieces gets soaked into the liquid.
+Pour in your custard mixture.
+Gently press down to make sure all the croissant pieces get soaked into the liquid.
 I tilt my baking dish all around to make sure all the edge pieces get soaked too.
 Top with more add-ins if desired.
 Let stand for 15 minutes while your oven preheats or in the fridge overnight.
-Bake for 45-55 minutes and you’ve got a piping hot, delicious and filling meal.
+Bake for 45 minutes or until the custard is set.

 This croissant bread pudding is a perfect breakfast treat.
 It’s warm, rich and buttery with a soft-silky texture.